 Not only do you get the 4Cs of your diamond certified, but each diamond in their Premium and Expert selections also comes with a full light performance analysis for brilliance, fire, and dispersion.

-This jeweler also offers 100% trade up for life, 30 day return policy, and a buyback program after one year, which provides customers with competitive prices and frequent discounts.
+This jeweler also offers 100% diamond trade-up for life, a 30-day return policy, and a buyback program after one year, which provides customers with competitive prices and frequent discounts.

-Some of the staff are also GIA certified through the Gemological Institute of America, the most prestigious university in Gemology.
+Some of the staff at Whiteflash are also GIA certified through the Gemological Institute of America, the best institution for Gemology.
 You can be assured you are getting correct diamond information from Whiteflash, as they provide detailed diamond certificates from reputable laboratories.

 - Money back guarantee

 - Best name brand selections